-16.1 Clause 16 of the Scheme is for addressing matters of concern and/or complaints which may arise internally from within individual Community Councils.
+16.1 Clause 16 of the Scheme for Establishment of Community Councils (2020) is for addressing matters of concern and/or complaints which may arise internally from within individual Community Councils.

 All complaints relating to individual Community Councillors should be directed for the attention of the appropriate office bearer/s or member/s of the relevant Community Council in the first instance.
 Note: Community Councillors should at all times adhere to the principles set out in the Code of Conduct for Community Councillors.
 (See Scheme Appendix 3)